adblockradio/adblockradio/README.md

 ### Installation

+As prerequisites, you need:
-First, get Node.js and NPM.
-Tested with node v9.9.0 and NPM 5.6.0.
-If you need to manage several node versions on your workstation, use [NVM](https://github.com/creationix/nvm).
+- Node.js and NPM.
+This project has been tested with node v9.9.0 and NPM 5.6.0.
+If you need to manage several node versions on your platform, you might want to use [NVM](https://github.com/creationix/nvm).
+- Python (tested with v2.7.9).
+- Keras (tested with v2.0.8).
+Keras installation instructions are available [here](https://keras.io/#installation).
+- Tensorflow (tested with `tensorflow` v1.4.0 and `tensorflow-gpu` v1.3.0).
+Installation instructions are [here](https://www.tensorflow.org/install/).

+Then proceed to the installation:

 ```bash
 git clone https://github.com/dest4/adblockradio.git
 cd adblockradio